justinkalland/protonmail-api/README.md

 # protonmail-api
 Unofficial API for interacting with ProtonMail.

 Allows interaction with ProtonMail through a simple Node.js API.
-Leverages the official [WebClient](https://github.com/ProtonMail/WebClient), keeping with the spirit of security and privacy.
+Leverages the official [WebClient](https://github.com/ProtonMail/WebClient), keeping with the spirit of security and privacy (at the moment it only works if the user selected theme is `Proton`).
 Currently supports sending email, managing email/conversations, and managing labels and folders.
 See the [documentation](https://justinkalland.github.io/protonmail-api/) for full functionality.

 _This project is not endorsed or supported by Proton Technologies AG._